hussainahmad/android-tracking_legacy_way/README.md

 </p>

 There are Built-In Variables and User-Defined Variables, let's create the second one as follow below.
+For our example let's create 4 variables, buttonCategoryName, buttonActionName, buttonLabelName and screenName.
 <p align="center">
     <img src="Screenshots/screenName_variable.png" alt="trigger_types" width="50%"/>
 </p>

 ### Trigger
  On the left navigation bar, click `Triggers` and should see: